wuji-sutd/50033-tanks/README.md

 # Using git-lfs
 Some of the files in this repo is very large.
 Therefore we used git Large File Storage instead.
 When you `clone` the repository, it will download only references to the file.

-You need to run the following in a freshly cloned repo:
+Install `git-lfs` (click [here](https://git-lfs.github.com) for info or search online).
+Then, you need to run the following in a freshly cloned repo:
 ```
 git lfs install
 git lfs fetch -all
 ```

+The above will download ALL required files to your computer as local copy.